Giad Auto: Giad Motor Service Co. Ltd.

 For after-sales management Giad the Motor Service is responsible to the Group.
 This company is responsible for the supply of spare parts as well as the maintenance of the vehicles.
 In order to maintain the service, even an international training center for budding is engineers and technicians out.

 Giad Paints Co.
 Ltd.

-Giad Paints is in charge of the painting of vehicles and vehicle parts.
-In addition to the intrinsic business value here also extraordinary work to be performed.
-Be a total of two paint lines operated.
+Giad Paints is responsible for the painting of vehicles and vehicle parts.
+In addition to its core business operations, it also undertakes specialized work.
+A total of two paint lines are operated.